onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "When wireless is perfectly applied the whole earth will be converted into a huge brain, which in fact it is, all things being particles of a real and rhythmic whole.
 We shall be able to communicate with one another instantly, irrespective of distance." - [Nikola Tesla](https://www.geekwire.com/2015/nikola-tesla-predicted-smartphones-in-1926-like-a-boss/)

+> "The work is done when every actuator is sentient and fully coherent with all the others." - [Joscha Bach](https://x.com/Plinz/status/1834928906559954958)

 How do we develop a global brain prefrontal cortex - to plan, model the future, delay gratification, and develop a capacity for impulse control?